Ethaisa123/kobo-pine/README.md

 # kobo-pines
-Run, setup, then run main (It will store the outputs in the main file location)
+Run setup, then run main (It will store the outputs in the main file location)